gilbertorgit/vjunos_kvm/lab1_byot/how_to/README.md

 - Fill the interfaces with S-Xs and D-Xs interfaces.
 - Replicate it in a spreadsheet.
   - If you have edited the DHCP range in the default virbr0, as recommended, remember to configure MGMT IPs starting from .101.
-  - When configuring VMX, it is good practice to include vcp and vfp0 in the hostname, so you can differentiate the images, as shown in the example below:
+  - When configuring VMX, it is good practice to include vcp and vfp0 in the hostname, so you can differentiate the images, as shown in the example below.
+Check the examples folder where you will find spreadsheets with examples on how to create your own topology
     - **lab1_vcp_r1**
     - **lab1_vfp0_r1**
 - Copy the spreadsheet to the examples folder, so you can have the original topology saved for later use.